 EU medical stockpile in Sweden activated to support Ukraine

 Ukraine has requested assistance with medical equipment through the EU Civil Protection Mechanism (ERCC).
-The EU has decided to activate the Swedish EU medical stockpile, which will send 580,000 protective aprons to support the medical capacity in Ukraine.
+The EU has decided to activate the Swedish EU medical stockpile, which will send 513 300 breathing masks to support the medical capacity in Ukraine.

 RescEU and the medical stockpile

-The Medical Stockpile is part of the development of the EU's joint preparedness under the rescEU, a system of EU-wide resources aimed at strengthening preparedness and response capacities for different types of crises, such as forest fires and pandemics.
-Sweden also hosts aircraft for forest fires and shelter stockpile.
+The medical stockpile is part of the development of the EU's joint preparedness under the rescEU, a system of EU-wide resources aimed at strengthening preparedness and response capacities for different types of crises, such as forest fires and pandemics.
+Sweden also hosts aircrafts for forest fires and shelter stockpile.

 The project to establish the EU medical stockpile is a cooperation between MSB, the Swedish Defence Materiel Administration and the National Board of Health and Welfare.